exectails/Mabioned/Documentation/02 Controls.md

 To reset the zoom, select "View > Scale to fit", or double-click the map with the middle mouse button.

+To zoom more quickly, hold the Ctrl (Control) key while scrolling.

 Hint: The quickest way to navigate the map is to reset the zoom, hover the location you want to focus on, and scroll up to zoom in.